oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/service-mesh/linkerd-install.md

 Restarting the pods triggered linkerd to do it's automatic update of the pod adding the proxy.
 It actually also added something called an `init container` which is a container that is run as the pod starts up.
 The init container actually re-writes the networking configuration in the main application pod to send all connections to the the proxy.

-- In the OCI Cloud shell type the following, if you have additional deployments add them to the list
+- In the OCI Cloud shell type the following

-  - ` kubectl get pods
+  - ` kubectl get pods`

 ```
 NAME                            READY   STATUS    RESTARTS   AGE